 Genre Pedagogies in the World Language Classroom

-This webinar will discuss ways to implement genre pedagogy in world language classes to develop genre awareness across languages.
-An introduction of genre pedagogies and the concepts of genre awareness and genre-specific knowledge as tools to scaffold writing instruction.
-Discussion of examples of pedagogical materials designed for multiple languages, including Portuguese, Japanese and Spanish.
-These examples will illustrate the use of genre as a concept to select relevant texts for reading and writing, to scaffold language and writing instruction, and to leverage learners’ background knowledge to support writing development in additional languages.
+This webinar discusses ways to implement genre pedagogy in world language classes to develop genre awareness across languages.
+It includes: an introduction of genre pedagogies and the concepts of genre awareness and genre-specific knowledge as tools to scaffold writing instruction; and discussion of pedagogical materials designed for multiple languages, including Portuguese, Japanese and Spanish.
+These examples illustrate the use of genre as a concept to select relevant texts for reading and writing, to scaffold language and writing instruction, and to leverage learners’ background knowledge to support writing development in additional languages.
 These practices challenge the teaching of genres as templates and argue for genre knowledge development across languages as a way to recognize, leverage and expand learners’ multilingual repertoires in the world language classroom.

 The concrete examples provided really took the discussion to another level by showing how something could actually be done.
 I’ve seen this same element in other CERCLL webinars, and I really appreciate the connection between theory and praxis.